Main Dilli Hoon

 Main Dilli Hoon is 1998 television series on DD National from the Raj Babbar and Nadira Babbar Production House and directed by Nadira Babbar.
+It was also a web series.
 The first episode started with the story of Yayati played by actor Raj Babbar and covered the major eras till the Mughal period in Delhi.
-Other prominent actors in the series were Shahbaz Khan (as Prithviraj Chauhan), Vaishnavi Mahant (as Princess Samyukta), and Javed Khan (as Qutbu l-Din Aibak).
+Other prominent actors in the series were Shahbaz Khan (as Prithviraj Chauhan), Vaishnavi Mahant (as Princess Samyukta), Raj Babbar as Maharaj Prithviraj Chauhan, and Javed Khan (as Qutbu l-Din Aibak).